Discover the Elegance of Japanese Camellias

 • Mountain hydrangea (Hydrangea serrata): An easy-care shrub for partial shade, with lacy flat-topped flowers in the summer.
 Grows to 5 feet tall; smaller cultivars available.

-Japanese camellias growing underneath tall trees
+Japanese camellia with pink flower growing underneath tall trees

 Japanese camellias do well in partial shade, beneath the canopy of tall trees.